Naga nationalism: Naga National Council

+National Socialist Council of Nagaland

-More radical splinter groups have emerged from the Naga National Council like the Nationalist Socialist Council of Nagaland (NSCN).
+More radical splinter groups have emerged from the Naga National Council like the National Socialist Council of Nagaland (NSCN).
 The NSCN described the struggle against India, not just in terms of ethnic conflict, but as part of a larger class struggle.
 The NSCN had Maoist influences and pushed for a continued armed conflict to resolve the contradiction between the larger state of India imposing its will on the Naga people.
 Although it was a Maoist organization, they still claimed Christianity as the state religion for their proposed Naga State.
 This is a great example of how powerful of a symbol Christianity had become amongst the Naga people.
 It did not seem to be a contradiction to support the atheist doctrines of Mao along with Christianity to the NSCN, who saw deep socialist principles in Jesus’ anti-institutional teachings on the poor and egalitarianism.

 The National Socialist Council of Nagaland remained separate from the Naga National Council, and separate ceasefire agreements had to be negotiated with each group individually in the 90s.
 In 2015, Prime Minister Narendra Modi agreed to a peace deal with the insurgents that were previously active in Nagaland.